mtask/CollectiFOR/README.md

 - Logs analysis (auth failures, sudo failures, desktop/tty logins)
 - Filesystem integrity checks (checksums, SUID binaries, unexpected permissions)

+Other than YARA and pattern matching, which rely on external data sources, other modules are more like a PoC features.

 ---

 ## Requirements